ROS-Aerial/aerial_robotic_landscape/docs/software.md

 # Software

-In aerial robotics, a UAV’s software stack is typically divided into two subsystems.
-The Flight Control Firmware—embedded onboard the vehicle—manages real-time sensor fusion, attitude stabilization and closed-loop flight control.
-The Ground Control Station (GCS)—running on the operator’s workstation—provides the human–machine interface for mission planning, live telemetry monitoring, parameter tuning and post-flight analysis.
+In aerial robotics, a UAV’s software stack is typically divided into two subsystems:

+* **The Flight Control Firmware**: embedded onboard the vehicle—manages real-time sensor fusion, attitude stabilization and closed-loop flight control.
+* **The Ground Control Station (GCS)**: running on the operator’s workstation—provides the human–machine interface for mission planning, live telemetry monitoring, parameter tuning and post-flight analysis.
 Below, we list popular open-source flight control firmware and GCS packages along with their supported platforms.

 ## Flight Control Firmware